ricsanfre/pi-cluster/docs/_docs/index.md

 title: What is this project about?
 permalink: /docs/home/
 redirect_from: /docs/index.html
-description: The scope of this project is to create a kubernetes cluster at home using Raspberry Pis and to automate its deployment and configuration applying IaC (infrastructure as a code) and GitOps methodologies with tools like Ansible and ArgoCD.
+description: The scope of this project is to create a kubernetes cluster at home using Raspberry Pis and low cost mini PCs, and to automate its deployment and configuration applying IaC (infrastructure as a code) and GitOps methodologies with tools like Ansible and ArgoCD.
 How to automatically deploy K3s baesed kubernetes cluster, Longhorn as distributed block storage for PODs' persistent volumes, Prometheus as monitoring solution, EFK+Loki stack as centralized log management solution, Velero and Restic as backup solution and Linkerd as service mesh architecture.
-last_modified_at: "20-05-2023"
+last_modified_at: "09-06-2023"
 ---

 ## Scope
-The scope of this project is to create a kubernetes cluster at home using **Raspberry Pis** and to automate its deployment and configuration applying **IaC (infrastructure as a code)** and **GitOps** methodologies with tools like [Ansible](https://docs.ansible.com/), [cloud-init](https://cloudinit.readthedocs.io/en/latest/) and [Argo CD](https://argo-cd.readthedocs.io/en/stable/).
+The scope of this project is to create a kubernetes cluster at home using ARM/x86 bare metal nodes (**Raspberry Pis** and low cost refurbished **mini PCs**) and to automate its deployment and configuration applying **IaC (infrastructure as a code)** and **GitOps** methodologies with tools like [Ansible](https://docs.ansible.com/), [cloud-init](https://cloudinit.readthedocs.io/en/latest/) and [Argo CD](https://argo-cd.readthedocs.io/en/stable/).

 As part of the project, the goal is to use a lightweight Kubernetes flavor based on [K3S](https://k3s.io/) and deploy cluster basic services such as: 1) distributed block storage for POD's persistent volumes, [LongHorn](https://longhorn.io/), 2) backup/restore solution for the cluster, [Velero](https://velero.io/) and [Restic](https://restic.net/), 3) service mesh architecture, [Linkerd](https://linkerd.io/), and 4) observability platform based on metrics monitoring solution, [Prometheus](https://prometheus.io/), logging and analytics solution, EFḰ+LG stack ([Elasticsearch](https://www.elastic.co/elasticsearch/)-[Fluentd](https://www.fluentd.org/)/[Fluentbit](https://fluentbit.io/)-[Kibana](https://www.elastic.co/kibana/) + [Loki](https://grafana.com/oss/loki/)-[Grafana](https://grafana.com/oss/grafana/)), and distributed tracing solution, [Tempo](https://grafana.com/oss/tempo/).

 ## Design Principles

-- Use ARM 64 bits operating system enabling the possibility of using Raspberry PI B nodes with 8GB RAM.
-Currently only Ubuntu supports 64 bits ARM distribution for Raspberry Pi.
+- Use hybrid x86/ARM bare metal nodes, combining in the same cluster Raspberry PI nodes (ARM) and x86 mini PCs (HP Elitedesk 800 G3).
 - Use ligthweigh Kubernetes distribution (K3S).
 Kuberentes distribution with a smaller memory footprint which is ideal for running on Raspberry PIs
 - Use of distributed storage block technology, instead of centralized NFS system, for pod persistent storage.
 Kubernetes block distributed storage solutions, like Rook/Ceph or Longhorn, in their latest versions have included ARM 64 bits support.
 - Use of opensource projects under the [CNCF: Cloud Native Computing Foundation](https://www.cncf.io/) umbrella